sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 The above methods will surely get you started and put you on the right track.
 But, if you really want quicken the game of making the money - the best way is to start your business.

 And the best way to go about it is - to find some gap, find some problem out there.
 And then create a solution to fix it.
 Make an app, start a blog, start a YouTube channel and provide knowledge.
 Choose your favorite platform - but add value to people and solve their problems.
-People are than willing to pay you handsome amount if you are genuinely helping them out.
+People are then willing to pay you a handsome amount if you are genuinely helping them out.

 This is exactly what we found out - at the Ninja Academy.
-This blog started out as a tech blog but now it has grow so much more than that.
+This blog started out as a tech blog but now it has grown so much more than that.
 We realized Software Engineers are not so good at managing their personal finances.
 And that's the gap we are trying to fill in.

 We are here to help you guys build wealth.
 Create multiple streams of income.
 And we are sure you guys will enjoy and learn from our mistakes and the value bombs that we drop regularly.

 And, don't be afraid to fail.
 Just be consistent at what you are trying to solve - one day will come when you will be amazed at what you have created.
-And in the process you will surely learn some invaluable lessons.
+And in the process, you will surely learn some invaluable lessons.

 ### Invest In Yourself

 After you complete the above steps - don't just stop there.
 Keep doing things.
-Learn new things everyday.
+Learn new things every day.

 One sure way to do it is - keep following our blog for constantly adding value to your life.